-In wrongful death cases, the family of the decedent has brought the lawsuit and therefore the losses are calculated as the financial support that the decedent would have provided to the family.
-The earnings the individual was projected to have received had the incident not occurred are first calculated.
-In most states, those earnings are adjusted for the amount the decedent would have personally consumed - the remainder of which would have been contributed to the family.
-Further, only benefits that would have been available to the family are calculated.
+In wrongful death cases, the family of the decedent has brought the lawsuit.
+Similar to injury cases, earnings are calcualted had the decedent not died.
+In many states, these earnings are adjusted for the amount the decedent would have personally consumed - the remainder of which would have been contributed to the family.
+Further, in most states the only benefits that would have been available to the family are calculated.

 Employer-provided fringe benefits